wonderfly/lanyon/_posts/2018-04-01-prepositional-pronouns.md

 ## Definition

-A prepositinoal pronoun is to replace a noun that names a person or thing following a preposition, serving as the object of that preposition.
+A prepositional pronoun is to replace a noun that names a person or thing following a preposition, serving as the object of that preposition.

 ## Standard prepositional pronouns